department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/asbestos.md

 <div class="va-introtext">

-Asbestos is a material that was once used in many buildings and products.
-If you served in Iraq or other countries in the Middle East and Southeast Asia, you may have had asbestos exposure when old buildings got damaged, releasing toxic chemicals into the air.
-Or, you may have had asbestos exposure if you worked in certain jobs or settings, like shipyards, construction, or vehicle repair.
-Find out if you can get disability compensation or benefits for illnesses believed to be caused by asbestos exposure.
+Find out if you can get VA disability benefits for illnesses related to asbestos exposure.
+You may have been exposed to asbestos if you served in Iraq or other countries in the Middle East and Southeast Asia, when old buildings got damaged, releasing toxic chemicals into the air.
+Or, you may have been exposed to asbestos if you worked in certain jobs or settings, like shipyards, construction, or vehicle repair.

 </div>